maxnd/mxMarkEdit/README.md

 ## Download and install

-In the `app` directory of the source code there is an app compiled for Mac with the Silicon chip (M1-M4) ready to be copied in the `Application` directory and run.
+In the `app` directory of the source code there is an app compiled for Mac with the Silicon chip (M1 or following) ready to be copied in the `Application` directory and run.

-From version 1.1.2, **the app is notarized by Apple** (checked against harmful code), so it can run without any trouble also on recent macOS versions.
+*The app is notarized by Apple* (checked against harmful code), so it can run without any trouble also on recent macOS versions.

 To download the app, click on this link: https://github.com/maxnd/mxMarkEdit/raw/main/app/mxMarkEdit.zip.